Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Reweighted Lévy processes: generator and explicit computation

 Then $\E(Z)=1$.
 Now reweight the law of $\xi$ by $Z$.
 Then under the reweighted measure, $\xi$ is a Poisson random measure with intensity measure $e^f\mu$. \end{lemma} \begin{proof} Let $\xi'$ be a Poisson random measure of intensity $e^f\mu$.
 For $g\colon E\to [0,\infty)$ measurable we have (the second and final equalities follow from Campbell's formula)

 which implies the lemma by a monotone class argument. \end{proof}

 The following lemma is now an immediate consequence of Lemma \ref{lem:ppp-reweighting}.
 We would like to stress that the Lévy compensation term appearing in the generator of $(L,R)$ is unaffected by the reweighting below.
 We again refer to \cite[Theorem 19.10]{kallenberg} for information on generators of Lévy processes.
+The assumption $1-W^\emptyset(h)\lesssim h^2$ ensures the absolute continuity between $(L^\emptyset,R^\emptyset)$ and $(L,R)$ below.

 \begin{lemma} Suppose $W^\emptyset\colon [0,\infty)\to (0,1]$ is measurable with $1-W^\emptyset(h)\lesssim h^2$.
 Let $ (L^\emptyset,R^\emptyset)$ be two independent Lévy processes with generator defined for $l,r\in \R$ and $f\in C^\infty_c(\R^2)$ by